Akritikumari3/logic-gates/README.md

 - ✅ XNOR Gate
 Each logic gate is written in VHDL, tested using a testbench, and mapped for FPGA pins via constraint files.
 ## 📁 Repository Structure
-vhdl_logic_gates/
+vhdl_logic_gates
-├── Logic_Gates.vhd # Main VHDL file with gate logic
-├── TB_All_Logic_Gates.vhd # Testbench file for simulation
-├── MYXDCFILE.xdc # Constraints file (pin assignments)
-├── screenshots/ # Images of simulation, waveform & schematic
+Logic_Gates.vhd # Main VHDL file with gate logic TB_All_Logic_Gates.vhd # Testbench file for simulation MYXDCFILE.xdc # Constraints file (pin assignments) screenshots/ # Images of simulation, waveform & schematic README.md
-└── README.md
 ## 🧪 Testbench Overview
 The testbench applies all combinations of binary inputs:
 - `00`, `01`, `10`, `11`